Rishum-P/lightfall/README.md

-## lightfall
+## Lightfall with additonal 1.7.x Support

-A fork of Waterfall with modern forge support.
+A fork of Lightfall with the addition of the Travertine 1.7 Support Patch.